Cruella de Vil: Once Upon a Time

 Cruella appears in the fourth, fifth and seventh seasons of the TV series Once Upon a Time, where she is portrayed as an adult by Victoria Smurfit, and as a child by Milli Wilkinson, as a witch who possesses the power to control animals.
 A childhood sociopath, Cruella poisoned her father and two stepfathers.
 Her mother Madeline (Anna Galvin) kept her locked inside the house to prevent her from harming others.
 As an adult, she met Isaac (the Author) (Patrick Fischler), who was posing as a regular journalist; through him, she learned that her world, a perpetual 1920s England, was one of many.
 Smitten with her, the Author gave her the power to control animals.
 Cruella used the new power to have her mother's dalmatians kill her, and killed them and made their fur into a coat.
-In a struggle to prevent the Author from writing another note about her, the vial of magic ink spills on her causing her blonde hair to turn into the iconic black and white.
+In a struggle to prevent the Author from writing another note about her, the vial of magic ink spills on her, causing her blonde hair to turn black-and-white.
 However, the pen had a remnant of ink in it, which the Author used to write down a note that would, from there on, prevent Cruella from taking another life: "Cruella De Vil can no longer take away the life of another".
 Cruella kept this secret, as intimidation would still work for her needs.

 She later ended up in the Enchanted Forest, where she became infamous for turning animals into outerwear.
 Rumplestiltskin (Robert Carlyle) recruited her, Ursula (Merrin Dungey) and Maleficent (Kristin Bauer van Straten) to acquire the Dark Curse, but he double-crossed them and left them to be killed by the Chernabog.
 Escaping together, Cruella joined the two in trying to get assistance from Snow White (Ginnifer Goodwin) and Prince Charming (Josh Dallas) in preventing the Evil Queen (Lana Parrilla) from casting the curse.
 The Tree of Wisdom they consulted refused to answer due to Snow's pregnancy.
 Along with Ursula, Cruella was asked by Maleficent to act as a guard while she went through childbirth as a dragon.
 As a result, Cruella was sucked into a portal with Ursula and the child to the Land Without Magic, due to a spell cast by the Apprentice.
 She and the Sea Witch steal the egg the baby was in and use the magic to prolong their youth in the magicless world.
-She later married Mr. Feinberg and lived in a mansion off Long island in New York.
+She later married Mr. Feinberg and lived in a mansion off Long Island in New York City.